-Results from Red Deer’s Point in Time (PIT) Count show the number of persons experiencing homelessness in the city has decreased to 144 individuals in 2018 from 149 in 2016.
+Results from Red Deer’s Point in Time (PIT) Count show the number of persons experiencing homelessness in the city has increased to 334 in 2022 from 144 in 2018.

-The 2018 PIT count was conducted in shelters, on the streets, in the hospital and correctional facilities, and in transitional housing.
-As a change in methodology this year, enumerators conducted the count in the spring instead of the fall and adjusted the number of areas covered to align with the provincial initiative led by the 7 Cities on Housing and Homelessness and with the federal government guidelines.
+The 2022 PIT count was conducted in shelters, on the streets, in the hospital and correctional facilities, and in transitional housing.
+Enumerators conducted the count in coordination with Alberta’s 7 Cities on Housing and Homelessness and with the federal government guidelines.

-This was the fourth time the Point in Time count has been conducted in Red Deer.
-The count is done every two years as a snapshot in time of homelessness in the city.
-It is coordinated with communities across Canada and is funded by the Government of Canada’s Homelessness Partnering Strategy (HPS).
+This was the fifth time the Point in Time Count has been conducted in Red Deer.
+The count is coordinated with communities across Canada and is funded by the Government of Canada’s Reaching Home: Canada’s Homelessness Strategy.
 The data collected is used to build an understanding of how the population changes over time and what their needs are so housing programs and support services can be improved.